TimCares/MasterThesis/docs/thesis/theoretical_foundation/notations_and_definitions.typ

 $

 The maximum text sequence length $M$ is not fixed, and will be defined when neccessary in the experimental part of this work.

-As mentioned (TODO: cite data preparation), to obtain discrete tokens, a sentence is tokenized into subwords using the GPT-2 byte-pair encoder, so one token does not necessarily represent a whole word.

 A positional encoding is also added to the text embeddings, to give the Transformer a sense of order in the text sequence.
 Since the special token $mono(["T_SEP"])$ denotes the end of the text sequence, it is part of the sequence, and therefore has a positional encoding.